By Megan Killian, vice president – member relations

 If there are questions, you should receive follow-up communication from the state.
 But regardless of whether or not you receive any follow-up, it remains your responsibility to make sure your license is renewed.

-You should receive an automated e-mail once your license is renewed and you can also verify the status of the renewal at www.pals.pa.gov/verify.
-If the records indicates your license expires Dec.
-31, 2019, then your license is renewed.
+You should receive an automated email once your license is renewed, but you can verify the status of the renewal at www.pals.pa.gov/verify.
+If the record indicates your license expires Dec.
+31, 2021, then your license has been renewed.
 You will receive the new license in the mail, but there is some lag time to print and mail the licenses.